What is IIMPACT?

 How much does IIMPACT charge for its services?

 IIMPACT members are committed to the cause of education.
 We are passionate about its benefits.
 This is our way of giving-back to society.
-Therefore, all office-bearers and steering committee members bear their own expenses personally for travel, stay, meetings, etc. undertaken for IIMPACT activities, coordination and monitoring.
-Now that we are educating over 50,000 children our reach has extended considerably as have our monitoring requirements.
+Therefore, all office-bearers and steering committee members bear their own expenses personally for travel, stay, meetings, etc. undertaken for IIMPACT activities, coordination and monitoring. we are presently educating close to 60000 girl children and our reach has also considerably extended and so has our monitoring requirements.
 Additional administrative expenses have arisen for which we are receiving valuable support from committed donors who have generously financed our growth over the past few years.

 Can I visit the learning centres myself?